Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 PROPOSER’S WEBINAR

-PROPOSER’S WEBINAR: Potential applicants are encouraged to attend one of two optional proposers’ webinars regarding this funding opportunity.
-These will be held via Zoom on December 4, 2024, from 9 AM to 10:30 AM and December 10, 2024, from 9 AM to 10:30 AM.
+PROPOSER’S WEBINAR: Potential applicants are encouraged to attend an optional proposers’ webinar regarding this funding opportunity.
+The webinar will be held virtually on April 23, 2025, from 10 AM to 11:30 AM.
 To register please follow this Link.
-The Webinars will review the application and field questions.
-Attendance at one of the webinars is not required, however, it is strongly recommended.
+The Webinar will review the application and field questions.
+Attendance is not required, however, it is strongly recommended.
 Please review the application materials before attending.
+A recording will be posted on our website for those who are unable to attend.

 V. APPLICATION REQUIREMENTS

-Applications are due no later than 11:59 PM Pacific Time on February 2, 2025, and must be submitted through this Submittable form.
-Incomplete applications will not be eligible, and proposals received after 11:59 PM Pacific Time on February 2, 2025, will not be reviewed.
+Applications are due no later than 11:59 PM Pacific Time on June 15, 2025, and must be submitted through the Submittable platform.
+Incomplete applications will not be eligible, and proposals received after 11:59 PM Pacific Time on June 15, 2025, will not be reviewed.

-Please submit questions regarding this RFP to info@weprospertogether.org by 5 PM on December 9, 2024, in advance of the December 10th Proposer’s Webinar.
-Questions and answers will be posted on the We Prosper Together website.
+Please submit questions regarding this RFP to info@weprospertogether.org.
+Questions and answers will be posted on this live-updated Question & Answers document.